What characteristics and skills do I need to work in this field?

 Where can I work?

 Child and youth educators typically work in schools and child care centers and out-of-school-time programs.
-However, to teach in the public school systems, you will need to obtain a teaching license, which requires a bachelor's degree.
+However, to teach in the public school systems, you will need to obtain Professional teaching Certification.

 What does Trident Technical College offer?

 The Child and Youth Studies department is dedicated to preparing students for employment in settings that include, but are not limited to, any part-or full-day program in a child care center, school classroom or home care that serves young and school-age children and their families, including children with special developmental and learning needs.
 Each career path and certificate is designed for the child care professional who works with or is interested in working with children from birth through age 17.

 The Early Care and Education program is nationally accredited through the National Association for the Education of Young Children (NAEYC).

 T.E.A.C.H.
 Early Childhood ® SOUTH CAROLINA provides scholarships for teachers, directors, owners, and family/group providers working in childcare to complete coursework in early childhood education.